 The 6 Base Liquors

-Other exceptions include the long list of aperitifs and digestifs.
-Some of these are fortified wines and some include distilled spirits, and others have added sugar and could be classified as liqueurs, while still others only fit under the labels aperitif or digestif because they are unique unto themselves.
+Other exceptions in the bar include the long list of apéritifs and digestifs.
+Some are fortified wines or include distilled spirits, and others have added sugar and could be classified as liqueurs.
+A few only fit under the labels aperitif or digestif because they are unique unto themselves.

 When classifying any alcoholic beverage, it is best to take each case individually.
 The market is so diverse that it can be hard to know what's what.
 Whenever you're in doubt (or need to settle some debate at the bar), read the label.